Chenille Plant, Chenille Firetail, etc.

-The Acalypha pendula didn’t even hesitate once after I transplanted into the soil.
+The Acalypha pendula didn’t even hesitate once after I transplanted it in the soil.
 It was in part shade so perhaps a little more sun would have been better.

 Now, all I had to do was figure out the species of Acalypha this plant is.
 I typed in ‘Chenille Firetail’ since that is what the label said.
 First on the list was a link to Proven Winners which described the Firetail Chenille Plant and said it was an Acalypha pendula but they say it grows to only 3-5”.
 Dave’s Garden says it is Acalypha reptans and that Acalypha pendula is a synonym of that species.
 They also say A. chamaedrifolia is a synonym.
 Other websites say it is an Acalypha hispida.
 Dave’s Garden does have a guide for the Dwarf Chenille Plant and it states it is Acalypha pendula.
 GEEZ!

 The small leaves kind of reminded me of strawberry leaves.
 The Latin meaning for Acalypha is from a Greek word meaning nettle.

 Origin: Plants of the World Online says Acalypha pendula is native to the Dominican Republic, Cuba, and Haiti.